 This is a silent video of weapons.
 Each is named and a small amount of info is provided.
 Good for getting a close up view of the weapons.

 Video on Pirate Weapons.
 Really quite good and interesting. (fyi: does make reference to chopping off a person’s head during a pirate sword fight mock battle.)
 It is basically a guide showing people how to use pirate weapons and how pirates used them in battle.

 This Pirates of the Caribbean Cannon Assault game is fun!
 Shoot the cannon to attack ships.
 You need to aim carefully by raising and lowering the cannon to make it shoot the right distance.

 Pirate race is a simple game where you race other pirate ships to the treasure.
 Beware—they are trying to shoot you with the popular pirate weapon–cannons!

 Free printable Pirate Weapons Word Search

 We like these Playmobil sets: Pirates Carrying Case Playset because the sets are detailed, they have weapons and there is a ton of open-ended play possibilities.
-We also like This set with an Armory.
-The Red Serpent Pirate Ship is great as well.
+We also like This set for its collection of weapons and pirate tools.

-We have learned about pirate and played pirates for years now and it is always great to see how many terms and phrases are used in play once we cover a topic.
+We have learned about pirates and played pirates for years now and it is always interesting to see how many terms and phrases are used in play once we cover a topic.
 Love that!